KastenTaco/config-span-zmk/README.md

  * moved GUI key to lower row due to many false activations
  * Added a row of combos and hold/tap delays to make better use of the 36 key layout

+The case is based off the chocofi case, but has some adaptations to better take the power switch position of the temper.
+The files are within this repository.

+## Keyboard

 ![keyboard image](pictures/chocolate_temper.png)

+## Keymap

 ![keymap image](img/temper.svg)